Italian Football Coach Gets Fired, Slammed Online After Branding Greta Thunberg a 'Wh*re' - Report

 Tommaso Casalini, a youth coach for a fourth-division Italian football club called Grosseto, ended up being fired after making some rather derogatory remarks about outspoken environmental activist Greta Thunberg on Facebook.

-According to SPORTbible, Casalini described Greta as a “whore”, adding that “a 16-year-old can take a pounding” and that “she's at the right age.”
+According to SPORTbible, Casalini described Greta as a “wh*re”, adding that “a 16-year-old can take a pounding” and that “she's at the right age.”

 After the club announced Casalini’s sacking, stating that he was "not acting in line with the club, who focus on moral values even more than technical values", the ex-coach stepped forward to publicly apologise for his actions.